 We might fear that with this new set of clearing prices in the labor market nobody will want to do the dirty work.
 Well, it turns out that this is a good thing.
 We will either need to pay people a lot more to do the work, or we'll need to invest more heavily in automation.
 In all likelihood, the answer will be a combination of both.
 But we should not fear that there is such a thing as an excessive price for labor.
 Because of the pressures created by technological deflation, we will not return to labor-price induced inflation.

-The UBI has two other, hugely important impacts on the Labor Market.
-The first has to do with volunteerism.
+UBI has two other, hugely important impacts on the Labor Market.
+The first has to do with volunteering.
 Today there are not enough people cleaning up the environment.
 Not enough people taking care of the sick and elderly.
 Not enough teachers.
-Labor is undersupplied in these sectors because there often is insufficient money behind the demand.
+Labor is under-supplied in these sectors because there often is insufficient money behind the demand.
 For instance, the environment itself has no money and so the demand for clean up relies entirely on donations.
 As for the elderly, many of them do not have enough savings to afford personal care.

 When you have to work pretty much every free hour just to meet your basic needs and/or have no control over your schedule, you cannot effectively volunteer.
-Providing people with a UBI has the potential to vastly increase the number of volunteers.
-It won't do this all by itself; we will also require changes in attitude, but historically people have thought differently about volunteerism.
+Providing people with UBI has the potential to vastly increase the number of volunteers.
+It won't do this all by itself; we will also require changes in attitude, but historically people have thought differently about volunteering.

 UBI's second big impact on the Labor Market is its potentially dramatic expansion of the reach and importance of various types of crowdfunding.
 If your basic needs are taken care of, you will be much more likely to want to start an activity that has the potential to attract some crowdfunding, such as recording music videos and putting them up on Youtube.
 Also, if your basic needs are taken care of, you will be much more likely to use a fraction of any income you make to participate in crowdfunding.